 This site was originally created to document the cruising adventures of the superbly-equipped Broom Ocean 42, Lady Martina, from 2002-2007 with its former crew of David Broad and Louise Busby as it cruised many thousands of nautical miles and toured the coasts and inland waterways of Eastern and Southern Britain and the Channel Islands; France, Belgium, Germany, Denmark and, particularly the Netherlands, which were, and still are, particularly accessible from the base in Horning on the Norfolk Broads.
-It was then continued under the authorship of its skipper and with the encouragement and help of its new enthusiastic mate, Kathleen Waite, whose first request would be, 'Can we visit the Channel Islands' and so the story continued...
+In recent years, it was then continued under the authorship of its long-term skipper David who, by now had completed nearly 10,000 nautical miles at sea and with the encouragement and help of its new enthusiastic mate, Kathleen Waite, whose first request would be, 'Can we visit the Channel Islands' and so the story continued..
+More recently, with the use of red diesel for boating being ended, Brexit and its implication for freedom of movement and the imposition of 14-day quarantines for France and the Netherlands, the future of such adventures are under threat and the author is actively considering ceasing this project.

-For news of Lady Martina's recent 2015 passages visit Lady Martina Schedule of Voyages 2015
+For news of Lady Martina's 2015 passages visit Lady Martina Schedule of Voyages 2015

-For news of Lady Martina's recent 2016 passages visit Lady Martina Schedule of Voyages 2016
+For news of Lady Martina's 2016 passages visit Lady Martina Schedule of Voyages 2016

 For news of Lady Martina's recent 2017 passages - visit Lady Martina Schedule of Voyages 2017

-See the latest cruise details by clicking on this link: Ipswich via Yarmouth to Horning 2017
+See the latest cruise details by clicking on this link: Wells-next-the-Sea to Lowestoft 2020

-The Lady Martina story continues here with David and Kathleen's more recent cruising adventures first around the Broads and nearby East Coast ports and then, more ambitiously, in 2015 towards the South Coast, Channel Islands and coastal resorts of France, this time with David at the helm of both the vessel and this web site and Kathleen operating the camera shutters!
+The Lady Martina story continues here with David and Kathleen's more recent cruising adventures first around the Broads and nearby East Coast ports and then, more ambitiously, from 2015 on towards the South Coast, Channel Islands and coastal resorts of France, this time with David at the helm of both the vessel and this web site and Kathleen operating the camera shutters!
 For 2016, we visited The Netherlands for the cruising season after a refit and service at Brooms in Brundall and took the draft of the second edition of 'The Inland Waterways of the Netherlands' for comments and corrections and that is now a very popular 2nd Edition.
-During the latest year, the cruises in 2017 took us down the East Coast and along The South Coast of England, before making our way along the Normandy and Pas de Caux and Calais coasts of France and then returning across the channel for the East Coast cruise home.
-Follow us every step of the way via the link below.
+Last year, in 2018, we were otherwise distracted by working in our extended woodland on an exhaustive lake restoration project but this year, we resumed serious cruising and started the season by completing a few East Coast cruises and then return to The Netherlands, my old stomping ground and subject of my published guide.

 For information on the Broom Owners Club visit www.broomowners.com, and for information on the 'Inland Waterways of the Netherlands' (available this year as a 2nd Edition), visit www.dutchwaterways.net.
 For more information about David's life and times, visit http://www.davidabroad.com/ and on the Cruising Association (for which David remains as its Honorary Local Representative for Great Yarmouth, Lowestoft and The Broads) visit www.cruising.org.uk